-The excruciating pain that migraines bring can last for hours or even days; migraines are a common problem in the United States
+The extreme pain that migraines cause can last for hours or even days.

-According to the American Migraine Association, they affect 36 million Americans; that's about 12 percent of the population
+According to the American Migraine Association, they affect 36 million Americans, or approximately 12 percent of the population.

-Migraines can be preceded by an aura of sensory disturbances followed by a severe, often one-sided headache.
-The cause is still largely unknown and they tend to affect people aged 15-55.
+Migraines can follow an aura of sensory disturbances followed by a severe headache that often appears on one side of the head.
+They tend to affect people aged 15 to 55 years.

-- Some people who suffer from migraines can clearly identify triggers or factors that cause the headaches, such as allergies, light, and stress.
+- Some people who experience migraines can clearly identify triggers or factors that cause the headaches, such as allergies, light, and stress.

 - Some people get a warning symptom before the start of the migraine headache.

-- Many migraine sufferers can prevent a full-blown attack by recognizing and acting upon the warning signs.
+- Many people with migraine can prevent a full-blown attack by recognizing and acting upon the warning signs.

-- Over-the-counter medications can eliminate or reduce pain, and specific medications can help some sufferers.
+- Over-the-counter (OTC) medications can eliminate or reduce pain, and specific medications can help some people with migraine.

 - People who have severe attacks can take preventive medicines.